-PG&E Safety Culture Proceeding I.15-08-019: After a thorough evaluation, a May 8, 2017 Report by NorthStar made recommendations to improve the safety culture at PG&E. D.18-11-050 ordered PG&E to implement the report's recommendations.
+PG&E Safety Culture Proceeding LInvestigation 15-08-019: After a thorough evaluation, a May 8, 2017 Report by NorthStar made recommendations to improve the safety culture at PG&E. D-Decision 18-11-050 ordered PG&E to implement the report's recommendations.
 NorthStar completed an additional evaluation and provided a First Update to the NorthStar Report on March 29, 2019.

-The Board recommends that the WSD assess the effectiveness of the utilities' processes and post-accident evaluation, including whether the learnings from the evaluations are incorporated into future planning.
+The Board recommends that the WSD work with the CPUC's Safety Policy and Safety Enforcement Divisions to assess the effectiveness of the utilities' processes and post-accident evaluation, including whether the learnings from the evaluations are incorporated into future wildfire mitigation planning.

-- Utilities ought to evolve from reactive culture and discipline, with potential for worker-level termination, to a culture of learning from incidents, near-miss reporting, and disseminating that information widely.
-After an accident, talk to and learn from the utility work force to learn from the experience and share those learnings with others. - The Federal Aviation Administration and the International Atomic Energy Agency have incident reporting systems "designed to stimulate the free and unrestricted flow of information."
-The CPUC's Office of Safety Advocates pushed for robust safety management and risk evaluation systems in line with this type of federally led incident reporting and evaluation systems.43 - Unfettered access for third party review of accident data, looking back ten, five, one year ago, and current practices, will help to diagnose and develop a utility safety culture.
-Ensure that utilities have an incident reporting system and that they disseminate reports about accidents and near misses.
-Promote compliance among the entire workforce and evaluate and measure compliance across utilities to reduce accidents.
+Utilities ought to evolve from reactive culture and discipline, with potential for worker-level termination, to a culture of learning from incidents, near-miss reporting, and disseminating that information widely.
+After an accident, utility managers must talk to and learn from the utility work force to learn from the experience and share those learnings with others in the industry.

+- The Federal Aviation Administration and the International Atomic Energy Agency have incident reporting systems "designed to stimulate the free and unrestricted flow of information."
+The CPUC's Office of Safety Advocates pushed for robust safety management and risk evaluation systems in line with this type of federally led incident reporting and evaluation systems. - Unfettered Utilities should provide access to accident data for third party review of accident data, looking back ten, five, one year ago, and current practices.
+This open access to information will help to diagnose and develop a utility safety culture.
+Ensure that The CPUC should assess whether the utilities have anadequate incident reporting system and systems that they disseminate reports about accidents and near misses.
+The utilities must promote compliance among the entire workforce and evaluate and measure compliance across utilities to reduce accidents.